 There would be no Denver metro area if it not for the fantastic gold mines that were discovered in Central City and Black Hawk.
 Tens of thousands of miners followed the main route from Denver to the gold fields, which required leaving from Golden and traveling up Clear Creek Canyon.
 Today, you can drive the same route the railroad took, driving west on Hwy.
 6 for an exciting excursion through tunnels, along cliffs above the roaring creek, and beneath towering sheer rock walls.

 Eventually, a bike and hiking trail will stretch from Golden all the way to Idaho Springs and beyond -- a 65-mile trail along the banks of Clear Creek.
-Already there are four miles of trails along the creek just 11 miles from Golden that can be accessed from four parking lots.
-A new 1.75 mile-stretch of the paved bike/hike trail from downtown Golden into the mouth of the canyon is scheduled to open in 2020.
+A new1.75 mile-stretch, the Gateway segment, just opened further extending the paved bike/hike trail from downtown Golden into Clear Creek Canyon and offering outstanding views as you walk along the rushing creek.

 Traveling along Hwy.
 6, Mayhem Gulch is a good place to stop for a walk.
-There are not many aspens in the canyon, but you’ll love the fast moving creek and scenic views.
 Keep your eyes peeled for big horn sheep who live in the canyon and for rock climbers, who scale almost every cliff in sight.

 In a few miles, turn north on Hwy.
 119 (the “Peak to Peak Highway”) towards Black Hawk and Central City.
 Black Hawk has become a huge resort area with 18 casinos, as well as hotels, restaurants and bars.
 But turn left off Hwy.
 119 at Gregory Street and you can pass right through the resort area and drive two miles to Central City.
 It’s another world.
 Once called “The Richest Square Mile on Earth,” Central City looks much like it did in the 1870s.
 There’s beautiful Victorian architecture, colorful lampposts and flower baskets, and mountainsides of aspens and mining history.
 Take Eureka Street out of town to the old Cemetery, and follow Hwy.
 3 (Upper Apex Road) through valleys of aspens and history.
 You’ll see dozens of old mines along the way.
 At Apex Valley Road, turn right and this will take you back along a creek lined with aspens to Hwy.
 119.